STUBA-rupr/EXPI40/AAS/ConceptDescriptions/conceptdescription.md

 The Interface is used to get status of the unit/machine, start the unit/machine, stop the unit/machine, change parameters, etc.

 The PackML Interface State Manager can either be implemented in the same control system (CPU) as the Machine State Manager or in a separate control system.
-A full PackML unit/machine will have one common Interface and one Machine State Manager that is totally integrated with the Machine State Manager
+A full PackML unit/machine will have one common Interface and one Machine State Manager that is totally integrated with the Machine State Manager.

+Related information can be found (here)[https://www.omac.org/packaging-workgroup-solutions].

+### Admin.Alarms

+### Status.Alarms